dkleinsmann/sublime_sequential_build/README.md

 To use the plugin set the "target" attribute to "sequential_builder" and insert a list of build steps.

-Also it is required that the working_dir path be set as an absolute path.
+It is required that the working_dir path be set as an absolute path.
 If working_dir is left blank.
 The directory of the currently open file will be used.

-Warning: If working_dir is a relative path, it is relative to the location of the installed plugin.
+Warning: If working_dir is specified as a relative path, it is relative to the location of the installed plugin.

-Warning: The environment variables (ie $project_path) cannot currently be used in the individual steps.
+Warning: The build system variables (ie $project_path) cannot be used in individual build steps.
+The reason for this is that they are resolved outside of the python plugin framework.

-An Example build system using multiple build steps:
+An example build system using multiple build steps:
 ```JSON
 "build_systems":
 [